-IMPORTANT:
+MPORTANT:

 - Currently the Network Camera utilizes 32-bit ActiveX plugin.
 You CAN NOT open a management/view session with the camera using a 64-bit IE browser. - If you encounter this problem, try execute the lexplore.exe program from C:\Windows\ SysWOW64.
-A 32-bit version of IE browser will be installed. - On Windows 7, the 32-bit explorer browser can be accessed from here: C:\Program Files (x86)\Internet Explorer\iexplore.exe
+A 32-bit version of IE browser will be installed. - On Windows 7, the 32-bit explorer browser can be accessed from here: C:\Program Files (x86)\Internet Explorer\iexplore.exe - · If you open a web session from the IW2 utility, a 32-bit IE browser will be opened.

-Tips
+- Tips

-The onscreen Java control can malfunction under the following situations: A PC connects to different cameras that are using the same IP address (or the same camera running different firmware versions).
-Removing your browser cookies will solve this problem.
+- The onscreen Java control can malfunction under the following situations: A PC connects to different cameras that are using the same IP address (or the same camera running different firmware versions).
+Removing your browser cookies will solve this problem. - 2.
+If you encounter problems with displaying the configuration menus or UI items, try disable the Compatibility View on IE8 or IE9.